-- 5.1.
-Generally, a taxpayer may participate in MVD unless it is ineligible.
-However, a state is not required to accept a taxpayer's MVD offer even if it is otherwise eligible. - 5.2.
-A taxpayer is generally ineligible to participate in MVD with respect to a tax type and a state if it has at any time in the past filed a tax return or similar filing or made a payment with respect to that tax type and that state, or if it has been contacted by that state (or the Commission on behalf of that state) with respect to the taxpayer's potential or actual obligation to file a return or make a payment with respect to that tax type and that state.
-However, if a state contact does not specify a specific type of tax it is construed to be with respect to all types of tax.
-1 Each state may make its independent decision with respect to eligibility, taking into consideration extenuating circumstances, such as passage of time See §15 for the definition of state contact.2
+- Generally, a A taxpayer may submit an application and participate in the 5.1.
+MVDP unless it is ineligible, as described in Paragraph 5.2.
+However, a The participating state has the discretion and ultimate authority to is not required toaccept or reject a taxpayer's application MVD offer even if it is otherwiseeligible. - 5.2.
+A taxpayer who has had prior contact with a participating state concerning a tax type is is generally ineligible to participate in the MVDP with respect to that state and a tax type and a state if it has at any time in the past "Prior contact" includes at any time in the past registering, fileding a tax return or similar filingor made-making a tax payment with respect to that tax type and that state, or receiving a contact (as defined in§15) from if it has been contacted by that state (or including such contact by the Commission on behalf of that state) with respect to the taxpayer's potential or actual obligation to file a return or make a payment with respect to that tax type and that state.
+However, ilf a state contact does not specify a specific type of tax it is construed to be with respect to all types of tax.
+1 Each state may make its independent decision with respect to eligibility, taking into consideration extenuating circumstances, such as passage of time-See §15 for the definition of state contact.2.

-- 5.3.
-A taxpayer who would generally be ineligible for MVD but nevertheless wishes to pursue it, should so advise Commission staff, who will inquire of the affected states and inform the taxpayer which, if any, care to receive an application. - 6.
-Anonymity and Disclosure - 6.1.
-A taxpayer may, but need not, be anonymous to the Commission during the MVD process.
-Because the Commission needs to easily communicate with a taxpayer (directly or through its attorney or tax advisor) in order to conduct its business, taxpayers wishing to remain anonymous to the Commission will find it most convenient to approach through a representative such as an attorney or tax advisor who has a fixed place of business that may be used for communication purposes.
-A taxpayer choosing to remain anonymous while approaching the Commission directly should make arrangements to ensure timely communication by telephone, e-mail, US Postal Service, and private overnight delivery service, which will prevent delay in processing the application.
-The Commission must know a taxpayer's identity after an MVD contract is executed in order to ensure proper processing. - 6.2.
-In the event the Commission knows the taxpayer's identity, it shall not knowingly release it to any other party under any circumstance except:
+A taxpayer who would generally be ineligible for MVD-to participate in the 5.3.
+MVDP due to prior contact with a state but who believes special circumstances may apply should provide a detailed explanation of the prior contact and special circumstances in the application (including why, when, the results, etc.).
+NNP staff may then inquire of that state whether it would consider the application but nevertheless wishes to pursue it, should so advise Commission staff, who will inquire of the affected states and inform the taxpayer which, if any, care to receive an application of the results of the inquiry.

+6. Anonymity and Disclosure

+A taxpayer may, but need not, be anonymous to the Commission during the MVDP process up until execution of the agreement.
+Because the Commission needs to easily communicate with a taxpayer (directly or throughits attorney or tax advisor) in order to conduct its business, tTaxpayers wishing to remain anonymous to the Commission may approach apply through a representative such as an attorney or tax advisor.
+A taxpayer choosing to remain anonymous while approaching the Commission

+Formatted: Indent: Hanging: 0.45", Right: 0.03", Line spacing: Multiple 1.34 li, Tab stops: 0.86", Left

+Formatted: Indent: Left: 0.83", Right: -0.01", Space Before: 0.15 pt, Line spacing: Exactly 12.4 pt directly should make arrangements to ensure timely communication by must provide the Commission in the application taxpayer or representative contact information, including taxpayer or representative name, telephone number, e-mail address, US Postal Service address, and street address private overnight delivery service, which will prevent delay in processing the application.
+The Commission must know a taxpayer's identity after an MVD contract is executed in order to ensure proper processing.